Everything you need to know about France including background, food culture, history of France, and popular recipes to make.

 France is the largest consumer of cheese (they have 1200 different varieties)!
 They also love to eat unique types of meat, including frogs, snails, duck, and more.

-The country is one of the largest insect-eating nations in the world because of its obsession with escargot (snails).
+The country is one of the largest snail-eating nations in the world.
 In fact, the population of France consumes about 700 million snails per year.

 Towns/Cities/Regions in France and the Food They’re Known For:

 - Alps: Charcuterie and Fondue

 - Austria: If you want to taste where croissants really came from (because it wasn’t France!)